Refereeing abuse - your experiences & suggestions

 Craig Aitken: Having played a lot of football, I would say that a toxic culture of disrespect runs through football at all ages.
 Referees are human and make mistakes, players make loads of mistakes, but TV only ever focuses on referee mistakes and essentially condones abuse.
 It is about time teams were deducted points.

-Anthony Hancock: It's quiet simple, if you abuse a referee you are substituted immediately.
+Anthony Hancock: It's quite simple, if you abuse a referee you are substituted immediately.
 It's down to grassroots football managers to explain this before every kick-off and enforce it.

 Akif Waseem: I run an under-15s team.
 If they speak out of turn to the referee, they are subbed off.
 The standard needs to be set by managers, as we are role models.

 Wayne Brennan: I love the idea of the silent weekend and feel this should be brought in permanently for junior football.
-A a club chairman, I consistently witness unacceptable behaviour on the sidelines.
+As a club chairman, I consistently witness unacceptable behaviour on the sidelines.

 David Nock: Respect is missing in football.
 Look at rugby and learn from it.
 Any backchat on the field is given a 10-metre move penalty.
 A second offence and a player is sent off for a 10-minute sin-bin.
 Players 99% of the time just walk off - no complaints.